RayPT808/activitytracker/README.md

 ![Garmin Manual Activity](assets/images/garmindesktop.png)

-The main difference is that while they treat this feature as an add on or extra, I want this feature to be the core of an activity tracker.
+The main difference is that while they treat this feature as an add-on or extra, I want this feature to be the core of an activity tracker.
-In case of future development other functionalities would be added to this and not the other way round.
+In case of future development, other functionalities would be added to this and not the other way round.

-To keep it simple I designed a **simplified user interface** to support key use cases:
+To keep it simple, I designed a **simplified user interface** to support key use cases:
 -  Log activities with type, name, date, and duration
--  View past records in a clean dashboard
+-  View records in a clean dashboard
 -  Edit or delete records anytime